-In the case of optical corrections, one class of filter that semiconductors because of limits of this architecture, which 50 requires use before the digital sensor is the polarizing filter, because once light is captured on the digital sensor, the polarizing effect will not be available.
+In the case of optical corrections, one class of filter that because once light is captured on the digital sensor, the polarizing effect will not be available.
 Another type of correction that involves use of a filter or lens before the digital sensor is the close-up filter.
 This latter solution allows a lens's closest focusing plane to be closer to the front of a lens and has the effect of diminishing the rear plane of the depth of field.
 The close-up filter may be optimized for use with floating rearelement group lenses which allow increasingly close focusing.
 In one embodiment of the system, specific pre-sensor optical filters may be used to provide polarization and close up corrections.
 The use of in-camera optical (circular) polarization would help standardize this valuable process and eliminate the need to maintain several external polarizer filters for each lens mount.